MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/w-classes.md

 #### Remarks

-The possible values for the AccessType system enumuration value are as follows:
+The possible values for the AccessType system enumeration value are as follows:

 -   AccessType::NoAccess
 -   AccessType::View